-- 1. Harmony converts the colours in each drawing layer and bitmap image from their respective colour space to the scene's working colour space. - 2.
-All visual elements and effects in your scene are composited together into a single image, all in your scene's working colour space. - 3.
+- 1. Harmony converts the colours of each drawing layer from sRGB colour space to the scene's working colour space. - 2.
+Harmony converts the colours in each bitmap image from their respective colour space to the scene's working colour space. - 3.
+All visual elements and effects in your scene are composited together into a single image, all in your scene's working colour space. - 4.
 The image is converted to the colour space selected for the Camera view or for rendering, depending on whether the frame is a preview image or a final frame.